frasertheking/Inspector/README.md

 - **Students**: Learn how neural networks work in an interactive environment.
 - **Educators**: Use as a teaching aid to demonstrate neural network concepts.
-- **Researchers**: Experiment with different configurations and gain insights into model behaviors.
+- **Researchers**: Experiment with different configurations and gain insights into underlying model behaviours.

 ---